Supporting students monitoring water quality

 Rafe Martinez, a parent and founder of the American Sign Language Academy in Albuquerque, told me that “water is critical in New Mexico.
 Our students really enjoy, and learn from, opportunities to study and share what’s happening to the Rio Grande and surrounding area.”

 Sovell of the MPCA would gladly talk with other schools and youth organizations about monitoring water quality in lakes or rivers.
-More information is available here: https://www.pca.state.mn.us/water/citizen-water-monitoring.
+More information is available here: www.pca.state.mn.us/water/citizen-wa ter-monitoring.
 Her email is laurie.sovell@state.mn.us.

 Monitoring is done April to September, so educators need to find ways to continue monitoring during the summer, perhaps by working with families.